ARM-software/avhclient/README.rst

                 backend: (optional) Dictionary with backend specific parameters.
                   aws: (optional) Dictionary with AWS backend specific parameters. (see backend help)
                   local: (optional) Dictionary with local backend specific parameters. (see backend help)
-                upload: (optional) List of glob patterns of files to be sent to the AVH backend. (see glob format)
+                upload: (optional) List of glob patterns of files (relative to workdir) to be sent to the AVH backend. (see glob format)
                 steps: (mandatory) List of steps to be executed on the AVH backend.
                   - run: String written into a bash script and executed on the AVH backend inside the workspace directory.
-                download: (optional) List of glob patterns of files to be retrieved back from the AVH backend. (see glob format)
+                download: (optional) List of glob patterns of files (relative to workdir) to be retrieved back from the AVH backend. (see glob format)
             Glob format:
                 The list of glob patterns is evaluated in order.
                 Wildcard '*' matches all files but no directory except hidden files (starting with '.').